Can You Freeze Cottage Cheese? Discover the Smart Truth!

 How Long Cottage Cheese Lasts In The Freezer

-If you’ve frozen cottage cheese, you might notice that it has an icy, grainy texture and a slightly different flavor once thawed.
+If you’ve frozen cottage cheese, you might notice an icy, grainy texture and a slightly different flavor once it’s thawed.
 However, with a little creativity, you can still use it.
-Tiess suggests that you puree the defrosted cheese before adding it to dishes like pancakes, cheesecake, bread, or even kolache and kugel.
+Tiess suggests that you puree the defrosted.
+Cheese before adding it to dishes like pancakes, cheesecake, bread, or even kolache and kugel.
 The pureed cheese will blend in well, hiding the change in consistency.

 For a fun and tasty treat, you can make a frozen dessert with your leftover cottage cheese.
 Tiess recommends blending several cups of cottage cheese with a ripe banana, frozen blueberries, and a tablespoon of honey.
 This higher protein popsicle is a sweet treat perfect for the hot summer months!